daattali/daattali.github.io/_posts/2015-05-09-setup-rstudio-shiny-server-digital-ocean.md

 **[2017-04-04]** Added a [section](#host-rmd) on hosting Rmd files on a shiny server.

 **[2017-10-17]** Updated instructions to use Ubuntu 16.04 instead of 14.04 and changed using vim to using nano because it's easier for beginners.
 Also updated the "custom domain name" section because the specific details kept changing all the time.

+**[2018]** I'm going to stop mentioning all the updates.
+I'll just update the article whenever it needs to happen.

 # Resources {#resources}